About

 SO easy, minimal effort and in under one hour you’ll have yourself the perfect summer dessert.
 Some of my favorite ways to serve this strawberry crumble recipe include:

-• Weekday Dessert: I make it any night of the week and serve it warm with a dollop of vanilla yogurt, big scoop of vanilla ice cream or a generous dose of coconut whipped cream.
+• Weekday Dessert: Easy enough to make during any night of the week.
+Serve it warm with a dollop of vanilla yogurt, big scoop of vanilla ice cream or a generous dose of whipped cream.

-• BBQs + Potlucks: A special dessert you can serve to all your friends and loved ones who follow a gluten-free or vegan diet.
+• BBQs + Potlucks: A special dessert you can serve to all your friends and loved ones who follow a gluten-free or vegan-friendly diet (sub maple syrup for those strictly vegan).

 • Spring / Summer Holidays: Think Mother’s Day, Memorial Day, Father’s Day, 4th of July or any special occasion to celebrate during the spring and summer months.